 - Implantable cardioverter defibrillators (ICDs) are internal devices.
 An ICD senses when heartbeats get too rapid and delivers a small, electrical shock to the heart to slow it down.

-To make an appointment or talk to an electrophysiology expert at Herma Heart Institute, contact us or call:
+To make an appointment or talk to an electrophysiology expert at the Herma Heart Institute, email us or call:

 Preventing sudden cardiac death